SAbdulLathif01/Assignment5/README.md

 This project can be deployed on any system with Python installed.
 Simply run the Python script to start using the pizza shop management system.

 ## Author
-This project was developed by [Your Name].
+This project was developed by Lathif.

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the MIT Liscense.

 ## Acknowledgement
-Special thanks to [Any acknowledgements you want to include].
+Special thanks to Prof Omar Al Trad.